The rumored Doctor Strange 2 cameos that never showed

-Doctor Strange in the Multiverse of Madness offered up some pretty huge cameos – but what about the ones that didn’t happen?
-Spoilers ahead!
+Doctor Strange in the Multiverse of Madness features a bunch of cameos, from fun, alternate versions of characters we already know to fully-fledged MCU newbies.
+But before the Marvel sequel was released, there was rumored to be a whole lot more – and those are the ones we're concerned about here.

-Leading up to the release of Doctor Strange 2, there were a lot of rumors about who could make an appearance.
-Everyone from Tom Cruise to Nicolas Cage was linked to the project at some point, as fans tried to work out what the multiverse would offer.
+Before we delve into all that, it's time for a spoiler warning!
+If you've not seen the movie yet and want go in as blind as possible, then we suggest clicking off this article now and returning at a later date.
+We're serious, things are about to be revealed.

-Some of these proved to be correct as Doctor Strange 2 featured some huge cameos.
-We were treated to the introduction of John Krasinski as Reed Richards, as well as some new versions of familiar characters.
-Patrick Stewart played Professor X, Lashana Lynch appeared as Captain Marvel, Haley Atwell became Captain Carter, and Anson Mount returned as Black Bolt of the Inhumans.
+In the run-up to Doctor Strange 2, there were plenty of rumors about who would appear in the multiversal monster of a Marvel movie.
+One of the more prominent was Tom Cruise as Iron Man, but dozens of others did the rounds on the internet, and some even proved correct.
+Indeed, we were treated to a live-action version of the Illuminati; among its ranks were John Krasinski as Reed Richards, Patrick Stewart played Professor X, Lashana Lynch appeared as Captain Marvel, Haley Atwell became Captain Carter, and Anson Mount returned as Black Bolt of the Inhumans.

 However, what about the rumors that were never actualized?
-We’ve broken down the stars who were expected to appear but didn’t in Doctor Strange 2.
+We've broken down the Doctor Strange 2 cameos that never came true.

 Tom Cruise as Iron Man